 In it's most basic terms, dry brining is the act of sprinkling salt (kosher salt is best) on meat.
 Water from the meat is attracted to the salt and is brought to the surface to meet the salt.
 The water mixes with the salt and is then reabsorbed back into the meat.

-Even though my rub is very low in salt, it is enough to do the job.
+Even though my rub is very low in salt, it is enough to do the job on this fish.
 The salt in the rub pulls the moisture to the surface where it mixes with the rub and then that flavorful slurry is reabsorbed back into the meat.
-It’s like injecting flavor into the meat except a whole lot better!
+It's like injecting flavor into the meat except a whole lot better!

 To start, I pour enough of the original rub (Purchase formula here | Purchase bottled rub) to create a layer on the bottom of the brining bowl.
 For this 3 pound salmon, I used a bowl that was about 5″ x 8″ and about 5″ deep with a lid.

 Add the salmon pieces by laying them gently on top of the layer of rub.